Alabama State Tax Extension: The Ultimate Guide

 What Happens if I File an Extension?

 If you file an extension, your new filing deadline will be October 15th.
-However, penalties and interest will apply to any unpaid taxes after April 15th, so you must meet the payment obligations.
+However, penalties and interest will apply to unpaid taxes after April 15th, so you must pay your tax liabilities on time.

-2. Pay 90% of Your Taxes: If you owe taxes, pay at least 90% by April 15th.
+- If you owe taxes, you can submit your payment using Form 40V by April 15th.
 Use Form 40V if you're paying by check or money order.
-To send electronic payments, use the My Alabama Taxes portal.
+To send electronic payments, use the My Alabama Taxes portal to find a digital version of the form.

 Alabama Tax Collection Trends: 2021–2023